kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Reclaim Policy

-Persistent Volumes that are dynamically created by a StorageClass will have the reclaim policy specified in the `reclaimPolicy` field of the class, which can be either `Delete` or `Retain`.
+PersistentVolumes that are dynamically created by a StorageClass will have the reclaim policy specified in the `reclaimPolicy` field of the class, which can be either `Delete` or `Retain`.
 If no `reclaimPolicy` is specified when a StorageClass object is created, it will default to `Delete`.

-Persistent Volumes that are created manually and managed via a StorageClass will have whatever reclaim policy they were assigned at creation.
+PersistentVolumes that are created manually and managed via a StorageClass will have whatever reclaim policy they were assigned at creation.

 ### Allow Volume Expansion

 {{< feature-state for_k8s_version="v1.11" state="beta" >}}

-Persistent Volumes can be configured to be expandable.
+PersistentVolumes can be configured to be expandable.
 This feature when set to `true`, allows the users to resize the volume by editing the corresponding PVC object.

 The following types of volumes support volume expansion, when the underlying